 - Log frame Changes

-In the first year, NASCOH and KPMG agreed that the outputs were too many and were reduced from 9 to 6, and rationalised around the areas of strengthening of NGOs to support PWDs and enhancing the participation of PWDs as attached in Annex 2 of this report.
-In addition, activities were aligned to the 6 outputs.
-There have not been any changes this year.
+NASCOH and KPMG agreed that the outputs were too many and were reduced from nine to six, and rationalised around the areas of strengthening of NGOs to support PWDs and enhancing the participation of PWDs as attached in Annex 2 of this report.

 - Emerging impact on governance and transparency